-- (2) "Physical Abuse" means any willful act directed at a resident that is intended to result in or that is likely to result in injury or pain.
-Physical abuse includes slapping, pinching, kicking, shoving, and corporal punishment of any kind. - (3) "Sexual Abuse" means any sexually oriented behavior directed at a resident by a staff member, any sexually oriented behavior between residents that is not fully and freely consented to by both residents involved, any sexually oriented behavior between residents when either or both residents are incapable of consenting to the behavior, or any sexually oriented behavior by a visitor directed at a resident incapable of consenting to the behavior. - "Verbal Abuse" means the use of oral, written, or gestured language that willfully includes disparaging or derogatory terms to residents or their families, or that is used or uttered within the hearing distance of residents or their families, regardless of their age, ability to comprehend, or disability.
-Examples of verbal abuse include threats of harm, or saying things to frighten a resident; such as telling a resident that the resident will never see his or her family again. - (d) "Bed Capacity" means the maximum number of beds which can be installed or set up in an assisted living facility at any given time for use of residents.
-The bed capacity shall be based upon space designed or specifically intended for such use, whether or not the beds are actually installed. - (e) "Bed Complement" means the number of beds normally installed in an assisted living facility for use of the residents. - (f) "Board," or "State Board of Health," means the Alabama State Board of Health. - (g) "Bureau" means the Bureau of Health Provider Standards, Alabama Department of Public Health.
+"Physical Abuse" means any willful act (ii)

+directed at a resident that is intended to result in or that is likely to result in injury or pain.
+Physical abuse includes slapping, pinching, kicking, shoving, and corporal punishment of any kind.

+(iii) "Sexual Abuse" means any sexually oriented behavior directed at a resident by a staff member, any sexually oriented behavior between residents that is not fully and freely consented to by both residents involved, any sexually oriented behavior between residents when either or both residents are incapable of consenting to the behavior because of cognitive impairment, or any sexually oriented behavior by a visitor directed at a resident incapable of consenting to the behavior because of cognitive impairment.

+(iv) "Verbal Abuse" means the use of oral, written, or gestured language that willfully includes disparaging or derogatory terms to residents or their families, or that is used or uttered within the hearing distance of residents or their families, regardless of their age, ability to comprehend, or disability.
+Examples of verbal abuse include threats of harm, or saying things to frighten a resident; such as telling a resident that the resident will never see his or her family again.

-- (h) "Closure" means that the facility has no current occupants which are classified as residents of the facility and is not accepting and admitting new residents. - (i) "Congregate Assisted Living Facility" means an assisted living facility authorized to care for 17 or more adults. - (j) "Department" means the Alabama Department of Public Health. - (k) "Elopement" means a resident who is incapable of protecting himself or herself from harm is able to successfully leave a safe area or safe premises. - (1) "Exploitation" means the deliberate misplacement or wrongful temporary or permanent use of a resident's belongings, money, or property without the resident's consent. - (m) "Family Assisted Living Facility" means an assisted living facility authorized to care for two or three adults, which was licensed prior to October 1, 2015.
-Family assisted living facilities currently licensed may renew their license yearly but if closed for any reason, may not be relicensed as a family assisted living facility.
-No new license will be granted for assisted living facilities of fewer than three beds. - (n) "Group Assisted Living Facility" means an assisted living facility authorized to care for 3 to 16 adults. - (o) "License" means the legal authority granted by the State Board of Health to operate a facility. - (p) "License Certificate" means the document issued by the State Board of Health and signed by the State Health Officer that constitutes rebuttable evidence of the facility's legal authority to operate. - (q) "Licensed Bed Capacity" means the number of beds for which the facility has been issued a certificate of licensure by the Department.
-The Licensed Bed Capacity is also the maximum daily census that an assisted living facility may have in its capacity.
+(d) "Bed Capacity" means the maximum number of beds which can be installed or set up in a specialty care assisted living facility at any given time for use of residents.
+The bed capacity shall be based upon space designed or specifically intended for such use, whether or not the beds are actually installed.

+(e) "Bed Complement" means the number of beds normally installed in a specialty care assisted living facility for use of the residents.

+(f) "Board," or "State Board of Health" means the Alabama State Board of Health.

+(g) "Bureau" means the Bureau of Health Provider Standards, Alabama Department of Public Health.

+(h) "Closure" means that the facility has no current occupants which are classified as residents of the facility and is not accepting and admitting new residents.

+(i) "Congregate Specialty Care Assisted Living Facility" means a specialty care assisted living facility authorized to care for 17 or more adults.

+(j) "Department" means the Alabama Department of Public Health.

+(k) "Elopement" means a resident who is incapable of protecting himself or herself from harm is able to successfully leave a safe area or safe premises.

+(1) "Exploitation" means the deliberate misplacement or wrongful temporary or permanent use of a resident's belongings, money, or property without the resident's consent.

+(m) "Group Specialty Care Assisted Living

+Facility" means a specialty care assisted living facility

+authorized to care for 3 to 16 adults.

+(n) "License" means the legal authority

+granted by the State Board of Health to operate a

+facility.

+(o) "License Certificate" means the document issued by the State Board of Health and signed by the State Health Officer that constitutes rebuttable evidence of the facility's legal authority to operate.

+(p) "Licensed Bed Capacity" means the number of beds for which the facility has been issued a certificate of licensure by the Department.
+The Licensed Bed Capacity is also the maximum daily census that a specialty care assisted living facility may have in its capacity.